gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 the characteristics of the transport network.

 This specification recommends a default value of 30 seconds for T-valid.
-This value is expected to be superseded by recommendations in the Protection Engine Specification for each Protection Engine.

 # Protected Data Chunk Handling {#protected-data-handling}

-With reference to the Crypto Chunk states and the state Diagram as shown in Figure 3 of {{RFC9260}}, the handling of Control chunks, Data chunks and Crypto chunks follows the rules defined below:
+With reference to the DTLS Chunk states and the state Diagram as shown in Figure 3 of {{RFC9260}}, the handling of Control chunks, Data chunks and DTLS chunks follows the rules defined below:

 - When the association is in states CLOSED, COOKIE-WAIT, and COOKIE-ECHOED, any Control chunk is sent unprotected (i.e. plain text).
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

-- When the Crypto Chunk is in state PROTECTED and the SCTP association is in states ESTABLISHED or in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT as defined by {{RFC9260}}, any SCTP chunk including DATA chunks, but excluding CRYPTO chunk, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.
+- When the DTLS Chunk is in state PROTECTED and the SCTP association is in states ESTABLISHED or in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT as defined by {{RFC9260}}, any SCTP chunk including DATA chunks, but excluding DTLS chunk, will be used to create an SCTP payload that will be encrypted by the Protection Operator and the result from that encryption will be the used as payload for a DTLS chunk that will be the only chunk in the SCTP packet to be sent.
 DATA chunks are accepted and handled according to section 4 of {{RFC9260}}.